-- Tenant Notification Boards

-- Buildings must have a tenant notification board in a central location in the building.
-These boards may be electronic as long as all information may be read easily by tenants.
+- Tenant Notification Boards - Buildings must have a tenant notification board in a central location in the building.
+These boards may be electronic as long as all information may be read easily by tenants. - Oceaning Plans - Landlords are required to inspect common areas daily for cleanliness and every 30 days for pests.

-- Ommon Area Cleaning Plans

-- Landlords are required to inspect common areas daily for cleanliness and every 30 days for pests.
 They must have a plan for how often they will clean the building, and as a tenant, you can request to see this plan at any time.

-- Maintenance Compliance
+Maintenance Compliance

 - Landlords must track all tenant service requests and respond to urgent requests within 24 hours; Service requests are urgent if they are related to vital services, such as:

 - hydro (electricity)

 - gas

 - heat

 - water

 - breach of building security

 - problems with the outside of the building

-If landlords do not comply with maintenance standards, RentSafeTO officers can take significant action.
+- If landlords do not comply with maintenance standards, RentSafeTO officers can take significant action.
 These actions could include issuing compliance orders and court charges, which can lead to substantial fines.
 If the landlord continues to be noncompliant, the City can hire private contractors to perform repairs themselves and bill the landlord through their property taxes.

+- The current government has no provisions to ensure elevator maintenance is complete within reasonable timelines.
+From an accessibility (AODA) standpoint this leaves many residents stranded.
+Contact us and we can try to help you advocate on compassionate grounds.